rancher/rancher/docs/installing-rancher/installing-server/ha/index.md

 ### Steps

-1. Each server must have the basic [system requirements](http://rancherio.github.io/rancher/docs/installing-rancher/installing-server/) needed to run Rancher.
+1. Each server must have the basic [system requirements]({{site.baseurl}}/docs/installing-rancher/installing-server/) needed to run Rancher
-2. Verify all servers can talk to your Redis installation.
+2. Verify all servers can talk to your Redis installation
-3. Verify all servers can talk to ZooKeeper installation.
+3. Verify all servers can talk to your ZooKeeper installation
-4. Setup your MySQL database.
+4. Setup your MySQL database
-      - you will need to create a database and user before starting Rancher server.
+      * You will need to create a database and user before starting Rancher server.
-5. Launch your Rancher Server instances
+5. Launch your rancher server instances with this command:

       ```
-      docker run --restart=always -p 8080:8080 \
+      sudo docker run -d --restart=always -p 8080:8080 \
       -e CATTLE_DB_CATTLE_MYSQL_HOST: <hostname or IP of MySQL instance> \
       -e CATTLE_DB_CATTLE_MYSQL_PORT: <port> \
       -e CATTLE_DB_CATTLE_MYSQL_NAME: <Name of Database> \